 Cavities are a common reason for dental visits.
 Most of us aim to prevent them through good oral care, such as regular brushing and flossing.
 This can help avoid the need for dental fillings and more invasive procedures.

 Supreme Dentistry offers dental fillings in Houston, TX, to help restore the appearance and function of teeth affected by cavities.
 We can also provide you with dental care that can help you avoid cavities in the first place.
 Call us today at 844.966.2333 to schedule an appointment to get your oral health back on track.

 What Is a Cavity?

 When left untreated, it eventually destroys the tooth.
-This is called tooth decay and can have serious health effects for your entire body and not just your mouth.
-This is why brushing and flossing after every meal are so important because it prevents plaque from developing.
-Similarly, regular teeth cleanings are an excellent way to remove and prevent plaque build-up, while fluoride treatments can strengthen enamel.
+This is called tooth decay and can seriously affect your entire body, not just your mouth.
+This is why brushing and flossing after every meal are important because they prevent plaque from developing.
+Similarly, regular teeth cleanings are an excellent way to remove and prevent plaque buildup, while fluoride treatments can strengthen enamel.
 All of this helps prevent cavities from developing and keep up your oral health.